Kurento/kurento/source/Open_API_Specification.rst

 Introduction
 ============

-The Stream Oriented API is a :term:`REST`\ful resource-oriented API accessed via HTTP/HTTPS that uses :term:`JSON-RPC` V2.0 based representations for information exchange.
+Kurento Open API is a :term:`REST`\ful resource-oriented API accessed via HTTP/HTTPS that uses :term:`JSON-RPC` V2.0 based representations for information exchange.
 This document describes the API exposed by the Application Server as defined in the :ref:`Kurento Architecture Description <architecture>`.